MicrosoftDocs/visualstudio-docs/mac/default-keyboard-shortcuts-in-visual-studio-mac.md

 ---
-title: Default Keyboard Shortcuts ms.date: 02/27/2019
+title: "Default Keyboard Shortcuts"
+description: "This article lists the default keyboard shortcuts in Visual Studio for Mac" ms.date: 02/27/2019
 author: byetsguy
 ms.author: adhartle
+ms.assetid:
 ---

+# Default keyboard shortcuts in Visual Studio for Mac

 For information about keyboard accessibility, see [How to: Use Keyboard Navigation](../mac/accessibility#how-to-use-keyboard-navigation).

 You can access a variety of commands in Visual Studio for Mac by using the appropriate keyboard shortcut.
 This document lists the default shortcuts for the **Visual Sutdio** key binding scheme which is activated by default when you install Visual Studio for Mac.
 For more information about how to change your key binding scheme, see [Customizing the IDE](../mac/customizing-the-ide#key-bindings).
 No matter which scheme you choose, you can identify and customise shortcuts for a command by going to the Menu Bar and navigating to **Visual Studio for Mac** > **Preferences** > **Key Bindings**.

-### Key Symbols
+## macOS Key Symbols

 > [!TIP]
 > The keyboard shortcuts displayed in this document, and the key binding preferences in Visual Studio for Mac, are presented using the symbols commonly used in macOS.
-If you are unsure of a symbol, check out the table below
+If you are unsure of a symbol, check out the table below:

 |Symbol|Key|
 |-|-|